 - These cookies do spread, but not like crazy.
 I found that when testing a flattened batch and an unflattened batch, they turned out roughly the same.

 - I can’t try all the brands of tahini in the world, so they might work differently depending on what you use.
 That said, hulled or unhulled, there should be no ingredients in your tahini except for sesame seeds.
 I don’t know if they even exist, but don’t use a tahini with a long list of ingredients.

-- You can also use rice malt syrup in these cookies.
-I will go into the sugar options in the substitution section below.
+- I will go into the sugar options in the substitution section below.
 Please note: pure maple syrup only.
 None of that ‘maple flavoured’ stuff.

 - These babies NEED to be cooked on a low oven temperature.
 I have found that tahini burns really easily at 180C/356F, so a lower 160C/320C is necessary.

 If you’re looking for a tahini substitute: lol what are you doing here?
 The peanut butter cookie recipe is your best bet.